From £19,720

 French firm’s new, comfort-first family hatchback has echoes of a 1970s great

-So is it really that innovative?
+But is it really that innovative?
 You’ll need a pretty long memory to recall a genuinely groundbreaking Citroën family hatchback.
-It’s 50 years since the critically acclaimed GS won European Car of the Year in 1971, a gong that Citroën has won only twice since.
+It’s more than 50 years since the critically acclaimed GS won European Car of the Year in 1971, a gong that Citroën has won only twice since.
 The BX, ZX and Xsara that came later had plenty of fans throughout the following decades, but it’s definitely the aura of the GS that Citroën is now referencing with a new C4 that puts comfort and efficiency first.

 Advertisement